xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/run.md

 ### Inject test fields once

-By default, guicey would inject test field values before every test method, even if the same test instance used (`TestInstance.Lifecycle.PER_CLASS`).
+By default, Guicey would inject test field values before every test method, even if the same test instance used (`TestInstance.Lifecycle.PER_CLASS`).
 This should not be a problem in the majority of cases because guice injection takes very little time.
 Also, it is important for prototype beans, which will be refreshed for each test.